modulus100/python-datastructures-algorithms/advanced-algorithms-course-2021/homework6/hm_6.md

 is not visited but there is a connection from v to t.

 ### Question 4
-Θ(V) = V<sup>2</sup>, from practical experience I understand that a random pop
+Θ(V) = |V|<sup>2</sup>, from practical experience I guess that a random pop
 operation might be complex enough in order to implement random vertex removal.
 Or elements in the S must be shuffled first in order to get a random vertex.
+Some existing algorithms can do it in n time.

 ### Question 5
+Maybe there is a catch, but it looks like f position in T looks predictable because
+vertexes a, b, c, d, e got no children.
+In this case f is going to be added lastly.
+No matter how in what order a, b, c, d, e will be called.